RS Chairman sends breach of privilege complaint by MPs against Raghav Chadha to privileges committee | Politics

 ''On consideration of the facts, the Hon'ble Chairman, Rajya Sabha has referred the matter under Rule 203 of Rules of Procedure and Conduct of Business in the Council of States (Rajya Sabha) to the Committee of Privileges for examination, investigation and report,'' the RS bulletin said.

-The Aam Aadmi Party (AAP) defended Chadha, insisting he had done no wrong and alleged that the government wanted to end his Rajya Sabha membership.
+The Aam Aadmi Party (AAP) defended Chadha, insisting he had done no wrong, and alleged that the government wanted to end his Rajya Sabha membership for speaking against the BJP.

+''Their aim is to end Raghav Chadha's membership like they did with Rahul Gandhi... we are not scared,'' AAP leader Sanjay Singh said.

 ''Moving a motion of Amendment to a Bill and giving consent to be a Member of a Select Committee is the prerogative of Members of the Council.